jrcroke/lorem-ipsum-task-manager/README.md

 # Lorem Ipsum Task Manager
-A Web App leveraging the Trello API that provides the Lorem Ipsum team a view of their tasks.
+A Web App leveraging the Trello API to provide the Lorem Ipsum team a live view of their tasks.

+## Assets

 [Upstatement - Take Home Project](https://trello.com/b/JoqP7X3L/upstatement-take-home-project) - The Trello board that the Task Manager is currently configured to interact with.